chinyic/neighborhood-map-p7/README.md

 ```
 * Open http://localhost:3000 to view in browser.

-* Note that service worker is implemented only in production build:
+* Note that service worker is implemented only in production build.
+To view this:

 ```
 npm run build